-In spring the Identification and Placement Team at each school meets to discuss the tested students and their potential placement for the following year.
 Parents will be notified of the testing results after the Identification and Placement meetings and prior to the end of the school year.
-It is anticipated that results of the GATE identification process will be available in the spring of the school year.
+It is anticipated that results of the GATE identification process will be available in January of the school year.

-Third Through Seventh Grade Students:

-GATE testing for third through seventh grade students takes place each year in October and November for enrolled students, including students new to the Fullerton School
+Third through Seventh Grade Students: GATE testing for third through seventh grade students takes place each year in October, November, and December for enrolled students, including students new to the Fullerton School District.
+Parents may request testing during Fall Parent-Teacher Conferences.
+A link to request testing is also available on the FSD GATE website.

-District.
-Students are screened with parent permission if they have shown gifted characteristics throughout that school year, received advanced test in Language Arts and Mathematics the prior year, are scoring in the High Advanced range on current year District Benchmark assessments in Language Arts and Mathematics, are recommended by their teacher, and/or a parent has requested this testing.
+Students are screened with parent permission if they have shown gifted characteristics throughout that school year, received advanced test scores in Language Arts and Mathematics the prior year, are scoring in the High Advanced range on current year District Benchmark assessments in Language Arts and Mathematics, are recommended by their teacher, and/or a parent has requested this testing.
 Testing occurs when recommended students meet the established screening criteria.
-Once a student has been identified as GATE, they are eligible to participate in the GATE Program the following school year.